jqwik-team/jqwik/documentation/src/docs/include/kotlin-module.md

 ##### `Sequence<T>`

-- Create a `SequenceArbitrary` by using `.sequence()` on any other arbitrary, which will be used to generate the elements for the the sequence.
+- Create a `SequenceArbitrary` by using `.sequence()` on any other arbitrary, which will be used to generate the elements for the sequence.
   `SequenceArbitrary` offers similar configurability as most other multi-value arbitraries in jqwik.

 - Using `Sequence` as type in a for-all-parameter will auto-generate it.